kerlix123/miniN/README.md

     ~ VAR a = 10
     ~ PRINT "a = $a"

+Or if you want to output only one variable without text before or after it you can do it like this:

+    ~ VAR a = 10
+    ~ PRINT a

 ## Input
 To input value of variables in miniN we use function "IN":